Doping of large-pore crown graphene nanomesh: Introduction

 \section{Introduction}

-Over the last 13 years since its experimental realization, graphene has captured the interest of both theoretical and experimental researchers due to its unique physical and chemical properties, leading to a host of potential application to many technological niches including chemical separation,\cite{graphenechemseparation1} nanocatalysis,\cite{graphenecatalysis} RF amplifiers,\cite{naturegfet} and nanoelectronics.\cite{graphenetrans1,graphenetrans2,graphenetrans3} ~Despite its high electronic mobility,\cite{Bolotin2008} graphene lacks an electronic gap, which limits its potential as a substitute for silicon in the transistor world.
+The fascinating physical and chemical properties of graphene make it a unique material that has attracted a lot of attention over the last decade.
+Most recently, its derivative materials are being considered for potential use in many technological applications, such as nanoelectronics,\cite{Yang2017,Withers2015} molecular separation,\cite{aza2017,Huang2015} and catalysis. \cite{Hu2017,Fan2015}

+A single-layer graphene sheet has a transparency of about $98\%$.\cite{graphenetransparency} This nominates graphene for use as a transparent electrode material.\cite{Mu2016,Maaroufhybrid2016} One problem is the relatively high sheet resistance of pristine graphene, which necessitates its doping, by moving the Fermi level away from the Dirac point.
+Graphene doping is, in general, unstable, primarily because of the relative chemical inertness of graphene arising from its {\it sp}$^2$ bonding.
+Dopants tend to physisorb on its surface, rendering the lowering of the resistance only temporary.
+Without the development of a stable doping method for graphene, its utilization as a transparent electrode will be greatly limited.

+Despite its high electronic mobility (upon doping),\cite{Bolotin2008} graphene lacks an electronic gap, which limits its potential as a substitute for silicon in the transistor world.
+Few attempts to open a gap in single and multilayer graphene have been made, for example, by exploiting quantum confinement by forming graphene nanoribbons,\cite{nanoribbons}, by subjecting a bilayer to an orthogonal electric field.\cite{electricfield}, or by subjecting graphene to strain.\cite{strain2} All routes come with some challenges, and thus are not technologically feasible, hindering the fabrication of a graphene-based field effect transistor (FET).

-Graphene nanomeshes (GNM's, also called porous graphene) are formed by creating a super-lattice of pores in a graphene sheet.
-Depending on the super-lattice constant and the pore geometry, these structures can inherit graphene's semimetallicity, or can be semiconducting with a fractional eV gap.\cite{Furst2009, Pedersen2008,Liu2009,Petersen2009,Vanevic2009,Martinazzo2010,Baskin2011,petersen2010clar} If such semiconducting structures could be controllably and stably doped, they could be used to fabricate graphene-based computer logic switches and spintronic devices.\cite{Fadlallah2016}
+Graphene nanomeshes (GNM's, also called porous graphene) may come to the rescue by solving both of graphene's problems by providing the means (1) to overcome the relative chemical inertness, hence allowing for doping stability, and (2) to open a technologically appealing bandgap, providing graphene with its pass to the transistor world.
+GNM's are crown-like structures formed by creating a super-lattice of pores in a graphene sheet.
+The pore edges boost the graphene chemical activity, permitting it to bind with appropriate chemical dopants.
+Furthermore, and depending on the super-lattice constant and the pore geometry, these structures can inherit graphene's semimetallicity, or can be semiconducting with a fractional eV gap.\cite{Martinazzo2010} If such semiconducting structures could be both controllably and stably doped, they could be used to fabricate graphene-based transparent electrodes, computer logic switches, and spintronic devices.\cite{Fadlallah2016}